 The proper implementation of 5S can introduce a robust safety culture that prevents many mishaps.

 For example, by proper sorting, acids and bases will never mix preventing the risk of fire.
 Good workplace organisation will have safety equipment marked clearly.
 Adequately cleaned workplaces will prevent slips, trips, and falls.

 In offices where the probability of hazards occurring is low, it is beneficial to skip the 6th S and instead implement it through the 5S’s.
-This is because following extreme safety protocol can lead to wasted resources and efficiency.
+This is because following extreme safety protocols can lead to wasted resources and efficiency.

-On the other hand, high-risk areas must have adequate safety regulations and implementation even if it causes loss of time and resources.
+On the other hand, high-risk areas must have adequate safety regulations and implementation even if it causes a loss of time and resources.
 A separate sixth step must be added besides implementing safety measures through the 5s as they will not be able to cover all hazards.

 Either of the abovementioned approaches to safety may be the right choice for your facilities as each one is built differently.
 Regardless of the choice made, it is important to consider safety when redesigning workplaces.

 The 5S method provides many benefits.
 A well-rounded 5S system can improve the efficiency of a company anywhere between 10…30%.
 It can cause remarkable changes in the way an organisation is run, even for those that thought there was no scope of improvement.
 The following benefits may be noticed.

 One of the prime benefits of 5S is the increase in efficiency and productivity of the organisation.
 A decluttered and well-organised workspace helps employees do more in less time.

 A 5S program leads to a reduction in misplaced and damaged tools and equipment.
 The proper storage of items in a safe manner in their designated spaces increases the lifespan of the tools.